Colocation vs. cloud seems like an obvious battle — the trusted technology pitted against the disruptor

 Setting aside cloud vs. colocation to find the best infrastructure solution for your business

 When you’re able to move past the public chatter of cloud computing vs. colocation, you can ask the questions that really matter to your business.
-As you look at each individual dataset or application, determine what kind of environment it really needs — how often it will be accessed, how critical is its uptime SLA and a litany of additional questions we detail here.
+As you look at each individual dataset or application, determine what kind of environment it really needs — how often it will be accessed, how critical

 When you answer these questions, you’ll start to notice patterns.
 Maybe security concerns will drive you to keep everything in colocation.
 Maybe accessibility needs will push everything onto the public cloud.
 More likely than not, though, you’ll start to notice groupings — a clutch of private cloud datasets here, a few public cloud applications there and a few business-critical pieces you need to keep out of the cloud altogether.
 It may not be as simple as the binary of cloud hosting vs. colocation, but it is so much better for your business.